syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endhighlight %}

+You can download the source code of the entire sample from [here]().

-## Binding PickerColumn ItemsSource from ViewModel in Xamarin.Forms DataGrid
+## Binding Picker Column ItemsSource from ViewModel in Xamarin.Forms DataGrid

-Using the below code snippet, bind any collection to the [GridPickerColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ItemsSource.html) property to display a list of items in the `GridPickerColumn` when entering edit mode.
+You can bind any collection to the [GridPickerColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ItemsSource.html) property to display a list of items in the `GridPickerColumn` when entering edit mode.

 {% highlight xaml %}